-Attending four to five hours of IEP classes every day is not enough to make good progress and move to the next level.
-You should spend at least 3 to 4 hours for homework and study every day, including weekends.
+Attending five hours of IEP classes Monday - Thursday is not enough time to make good progress and move to the next level.
+You should spend at least 3 to 4 hours for homework and study every day, including your three-day weekend.